LucasHasting/Programming-Languages/README.md

 # Programming-Languages
-This repository will hold files from my Programming Languages class.
+This repository holds files from my Programming Languages class.